Frequently Asked Questions

 A. Tax offices are required to mail tax bills to the “address of record” maintained by the property’s county appraisal office.

-Harris County Appraisal District is the only authority to change property tax records, not individual tax offices.
+Harris Central Appraisal District is the only authority to change property tax records, not individual tax offices.
 The tax office cannot add, remove or correct owners or mailing addresses without a certified tax roll from the appraisal district.
 The tax office receives tax rolls at the end of each month.

 If taxes are due, do not wait for an ownership change to pay.
 Taxes will need to be paid on time to avoid penalties and interest.
 Taxes are due on or before January 31st, if certified timely, regardless of the name on the bill.